The Very Reverend Dr David Monteith

-The Canon Librarian has responsibility for the educational work of the Cathedral, and supports the staff of the Archive and Library Department.
-As Director of Education the Canon Librarian has responsibility for the Anglican Conferences for Seminarians and for newly ordained bishops from around the worldwide Anglican Communion, held in the Cathedral’s International Study Centre.
+The Canon Librarian has responsibility for the educational work of the Cathedral, including among much else the two annual Conferences, for Seminarians/New Priests, and for New Bishops, from around the worldwide Anglican Communion, held in the Cathedral’s International Study Centre.
+Tim is also the Director of Curate Training (IME 2) for the Diocese of Canterbury.

-Tim came to this role in Canterbury in April 2018, from twelve years spent in theological education at Ripon College Cuddesdon.
-He has also had six years as a parish priest, and eleven years in Uganda and the Congo, working in leadership formation with the Anglican Church in those countries.
-Academically his special interest in missiology; he is also a keen armchair sportsman, book collector, music lover and walker.
-He and his wife have three grown children and (so far) one grandchild.
+Tim came to this role in Canterbury in April 2018, from twelve years spent in theological education at Ripon College Cuddesdon, directing the Oxford Ministry Course.
+He has also had six years as a parish priest, and eleven years in South India, the Congo and Uganda, working in leadership formation with the Church in those countries.
+Academically his special interest is in missiology; he is also a keen armchair sportsman, book collector, music lover and walker.
+He and his wife have three grown children and (so far) three grandchildren.

 The Canon Missioner is a residentiary canon role and has the tasks of the former Canon Pastor position together with the ministry of outreach and welcome opportunities offered by the Cathedral’s restoration and development project The Canterbury Journey.